zenomt/webid-auth-protocol/README.md

 authorization workflow.

-The agent generates a cryptographically strong `agent_nonce`. `uri` is the fully qualified URI for the original request, as detailed in Syntax.
+The agent generates a cryptographically strong `agent_nonce`. `uri` is the absolute URI for the original request, as detailed in Syntax.

 The agent calculates